Skip to main content

 title={Full counting statistics in the spin-1/2 Heisenberg XXZ chain},

-author={Collura, Mario and Essler, Fabian HL and Groha, Stefan},
+author={Collura, Mario and Essler, Fabian H. L. and Groha, Stefan},

 journal={Journal of Physics A: Mathematical and Theoretical},